privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 USE analysis;
 ```

-Lastly, create two tables where any evidence that Privacy Pioneer finds will be stored:
+Lastly, create two tables where any evidence that Privacy Pioneer finds will be stored.
+The `entries` table contains any evidence that Privacy Pioneer is able to find.
+The `allEv` table contains all requests that Privacy Pioneer examined while the crawler was running.

 ```sql
 CREATE TABLE entries